 Stalin's severed head in a Budapest street.

 Once demonstrators began cutting out the Soviet emblem from the center of the Hungarian tricolor flag, it instantly became the new revolutionary banner.
-Hungarians associated with Hungary’s postwar Communist regime were also beaten and executed publically.
+Hungarians associated with Hungary’s postwar Communist regime were also beaten and executed publicly.
 Although many condemned such violent acts, resistance fighters’ reprisals against officers of Hungary’s detested state security (ÁVH) added to the brutality unfolding on the streets of Budapest.

 Revolutionary flag of 1956 near the rebel's stronghold at the Corvin Cinema (left) and a burning Soviet armored car (right).

 Poorly equipped but highly mobile fighters armed with rifles and Molotov cocktails proved remarkably effective at knocking out Soviet tanks and repelling assaults at fortified intersections.
-Young men and women with no real military training often formed the bulk of these units that outmaneuvred the Red Army.
+Young men and women with no real military training often formed the bulk of these units that outmaneuvered the Red Army.
 Meanwhile, Hungarian-language broadcasts on Radio Free Europe exhorted rebels to carry on fighting, raising people’s hopes that American aid was imminent.
 Throughout the entire ordeal, however, President Dwight D. Eisenhower’s administration issued only halfhearted statements of solidarity.
 Alarmed by the Suez crisis in Egypt and eager to avoid armed confrontation with the Soviet Union, the United States remained on the sidelines.

 Initially, the revolt succeeded.
 The atmosphere was euphoric in Budapest as Soviet forces began to withdraw after a ceasefire was declared on October 28.
 Against impossible odds, it appeared that ordinary Hungarians had managed to defeat the mighty Red Army and free themselves from Soviet domination.
 Images of jubilant plainclothes civilians holding weapons and posing for pictures atop captured tanks stunned the world.